AppleGreen Cottage

 Best Quilting Ruler Brands?

-- Omnigrid: Durable with bold yellow and black gridlines for visibility on all fabrics, offering a variety of sizes for all quilters.
-My go-to brand as it's high-quality, not expensive and easily accessible.
+• Omnigrip: Durable with bold neon and black gridlines for visibility on all fabrics, offering a variety of sizes for all quilters.
+My go-to brand, as it's high-quality, not expensive and easily accessible.

-- Creative Grids: Non-slip grips and clear markings make Creative Grid rulers perfect for precision cutting and a wide range of quilting needs.
-Pricey but superb quality!
+• Creative Grids: Non-slip grips and clear markings make Creative Grid rulers perfect for precision cutting and a wide range of quilting needs.
+Pricey but superb quality! (like this one for flying geese!)

-- Stripology Rulers are specialty quilting rulers (here on Amazon).
+• Stripology Rulers are specialty quilting rulers (here on Amazon).
 With cutting slits every half inch, they enable cutting without moving your ruler around.
-Definitely one that I want to give a try some day.
+Definitely one that I want to give a try, haven't got one yet.

 Helpful Tips On Rulers